 - STEP III: Plot the points based on their values.

 Types of Scatter Plot

-Analysis of a scatter plot helps us understand the following aspects about the data.
+Analysis of a scatter plot helps us understand the following aspects of the data.

-- The different levels of correlation among the data points is useful to understand the relationship within the data.
+- The different levels of correlation among the data points are useful to understand the relationship within the data.